daveth/cxx-abi-versioning/README.md

 # should print "(from client libabc) abc::v3::foo::foo()"
 ```
 Build `upstream`, which provides libabc v4.
-Replace the version that `client` links against, and rebuild client.
+Replace the version of `libabc.a` that `client` links against, and rebuild client.
 ```bash
 cd ..
 mkdir upstream/out